 Hopping Game.
 Make paper lily pads, or puddles, or flowers.
 Kids jump from one to the next.

 Feed the Very Hungry Caterpillar Game.
-Just search for those words, and you’ll find so many options for creating a fun toddler activity: you need some sort of container decorated like a caterpillar, and some kind of small objects the child can put into the container that have pictures of all the foods discussed in the book.
+Just search for those words, and you’ll find so many options for creating a fun toddler activity: basically you have some sort of container decorated like a caterpillar, and some kind of small objects the child can put into the container that have pictures of all the foods discussed in the book.
+You could choose to make it a shape sorter for shape matching, or have a bottle with a small mouth to fit things in to stretch their small motor skills, or a bean bag toss type game for large motor skills.

 The Garden Song (Inch by Inch) https://www.youtube.com/watch?v=D3FkaN0HQgs